Trump says 'immune' from 'Apprentice' contestant lawsuit, seeks delay

 Zervos said Trump defamed her by branding her a liar.
 She is seeking a retraction or an apology, compensatory damages and punitive damages in her lawsuit.

-In addition to presidential immunity, Trump’s lawyer Marc Kasowitz argued the alleged defamatory statements were also “privileged or protected by one or more immunities, including, but not limited to, under the Constitution of the United States,” among other defenses.
+In addition to presidential immunity, Trump’s lawyer Marc Kasowitz argued that the alleged defamatory statements were also “privileged or protected by one or more immunities, including, but not limited to, under the Constitution of the United States,” among other defenses.

+(Corrects last name of lawyer for Summer Zervos to Wang from Wong in paragraphs 8-9)

 Reporting by Jonathan Stempel in New York; Additional reporting by Susan Heavey in Washington; Editing by Jonathan Oatis and Jeffrey Benkoe